goeksu/Conserva/README.md

 # conserva

-This is my award-winning project automatic location and medical info sender app that I developed in high school.
+This is my award-winning project automatic location and medical info sender app that I developed in high school in 2019.
 Turkish description and screen shots in the project banner below.